alexisvincent/systemjs-hmr/README.md

 Cleaning up reload behaviour for production (if required) could be easily handled via dead code removal (via JSPM's ``` bundle --production ``` flag?).

-This would be my personal preference.
+This implementation would be my personal preference.

 **Pros**
 - Super clear what is init code and what isn't